Bedrooms: 4 doubles, 1 twin/double, 1 twin plus a further self contained double in a recently converted cottage called 'Le Petit Nid'

 - There are number of vineyards in the area where tastings can be held and purchases made.

-- Children might well enjoy the animal farm at Le Jougla.
-Information in the House Manual.
+- Children might enjoy the animal farm at Le Jougla.

 Rents & Terms

-Except by prior arrangement, all tenancies will be for a minimum of 1 week, and will begin and end on a Saturday.
+All tenancies from the beginning of June to end of September will be for a minimum of 1 week and will begin and end on a Saturday.

 Tenants should arrive as soon as possible after 4 pm on the commencement day, and must leave before 10 am on the agreed day of departure.
 They will be met on arrival.

-Unless otherwise agreed, there should not be more than 12 people including children and babies staying at Château Marcoux at any one time.
+Unless otherwise agreed there should not be more than 12/14 people staying at Château Marcoux at any one time.

 Tenants should advise Anglo French Properties Ltd at the end of each rental of any losses, breakages or damages.
 This is in lieu of an inventory.